Region

 • and pilot innovative projects to ensure ACCHSs have the equipment, systems and staff they need to deliver eye care

-Objective 4: Finally eliminate trachoma
+Objective 4: Finally eliminate Trachoma

 Australia has almost eliminated trachoma.